Mother (The Avengers): Bases and locations

-Other family members
+Associates

 The humour of "Mother" as a codename for a man is emphasized by having a blind female official called "Father" as the second to Mother in rank.
 Father appears in one episode of the series ("Stay Tuned") and in the 1998 film.

-In another episode of the series, Take Me To Your Leader, Mother refers to an associate named "Grandma".
+In another episode of the series, "Take Me To Your Leader", Mother refers to an associate named "Grandma".

-Rhonda

 Mother's assistant is Rhonda, a tall blonde woman who never speaks.
 Mother comments on this in one episode ("Noon Doomsday"), saying that her quietness was lovely.
 When she tries to respond he stops her, instructing her not to spoil it.
 In "Homicide and Old Lace" Rhonda appears to speak, but this is revealed to be an act of ventriloquism on Mother's part.
 At the end of one episode she dispatches several villains in hand-to-hand combat.
 Rhonda was played by Australian model-actress Rhonda Parker (b.
-1947), about whom little else is known; Parker subsequently appeared briefly in the John Cassavetes film "Husbands."
+1947), about whom little else is known; Parker subsequently appeared briefly in the 1970 John Cassavetes film Husbands.